markqvist/reticulum_website/docs/manual/_sources/using.rst.txt

 Automated List Sourcing
 =======================

-Manually blocking identities is effective for immediate threats, but maintaining an up-to-date blocklist for a large network is impractical.
+Manually blocking identities is effective for immediate threats and annoyances, but maintaining an up-to-date blocklist across many nodes on a large network is impractical.
 Reticulum supports **automated list sourcing**, allowing your node to subscribe to blackhole lists maintained by trusted peers, or a central authority you manage yourself.

 .. warning::
    **Verify Before Subscribing!** Subscribing to a blackhole source is a powerful action that grants that source the ability to dictate who you can communicate with.
 Before adding a source to your configuration, verify that the maintainer aligns with your usage policy and values.
 Blindly subscribing to untrusted lists could inadvertently block legitimate peers or essential services.